pastagang/pastagang/london/readme.md

 I'm trying to make this page future proof by only including central listings of events, rather than individual events, as that would become out of date very soon.

-If you're organising events in the London coding scene, I'd highly recommend having a central listing of your events somewhere to make our community more accessible to outsiders, even if that means having a single static page that you update.
-Bonus points if you can give out updates to people, so they don't have to keep manually checking.
+If you're organising events in the London coding scene, I highly recommend having a central listing of your events somewhere to make our community more accessible to outsiders, even if that only means a single static page that you update.
+Bonus points if you can give out updates to people in some way, so they don't have to keep manually checking.

 Thank you!